 This is not to say, however, that the Fed was a fully competent central bank because it continued to exacerbate the business cycle instead of ameliorating it.
-Basically, wealth would increase (decrease), driving interest rates (as we learned in Chapter 5 "The Economics of Interest-Rate Fluctuations") up (down), inducing the Fed to buy (sell) bonds, thereby increasing (decreasing) MB and thus the money supply (MS).
+Basically, in booms (recessions) business borrowing and the supply of bonds would increase (decrease), driving rates up (down).
+(For a review of this, see Chapter 5 "The Economics of Interest-Rate Fluctuations".)
+The Fed, hoping to keep interest rates at a specific rate, would respond by buying (selling) bonds in order to drive interest rates back down (up), thus increasing (decreasing) MB and the money supply (MS).
 So when the economy was naturally expanding, the Fed stoked its fires and when it was contracting, the Fed put its foot on its head.
 Worse, if interest rates rose (bond prices declined) due to an increase in inflation (think Fisher Equation), the Fed would also buy bonds to support their prices, thereby increasing the MS and causing yet further inflation.
 This, as much as oil price hikes, caused the Great Inflation of the 1970s.
-Throughout the crises of the 1970s and 1980s, the Fed toyed around with various targets (M1, M2, fed funds rate), but none of it mattered much because its procyclical bias remained.
+Throughout the crises of the 1970s and 1980s, the Fed toyed around with various targets (M1, M2, fed funds rate), but none of it mattered much because its pro-cyclical bias remained.